Quillaja – A big tree with a big impact (part 3)

 Any open questions?

-Scientific Lead and deputy Head of R&D In 2015, Tobias Aumiller joined the Delacon family as Research and Development Manager for Swine and Microbiology.
+Scientific Lead and deputy Head of R&D at Delacon.
+In 2015, Tobias Aumiller joined the Delacon family as Research and Development Manager for Swine and Microbiology.
 He received his diploma in Technical Biology and completed his Ph.D. in animal nutrition at the University Hohenheim in 2015, focusing on feed-gut-microbiota interaction.
 In his leisure time Tobias loves playing table tennis and also participates in championships.